TYPO3-Console/TYPO3-Console/README.md

 * Support for all other Extbase command controllers

-## Installation
+## Installation as extension from TYPO3 Extension Repository (TER)

+Download and install the extension with the extension manager module.
 For the extension to work, it **must** be installed in the typo3conf/ext/ directory **not** in any other possible extension location.
 This directory **must not** be a symlink to another location!

-If you activate the extension in the extension manager, it will copy the `typo3cms` command line tool into the installation root directory.
-But it is also possible to create a symlink to `typo3conf/ext/typo3_console/Scripts/typo3cms` in any place you want.
-The console will activate itself on first usage.
+The extension manager, will copy the `typo3cms` command line tool into the installation root directory during activation.

 ### Composer Installation